the-chosen-wan/Curieo/README.md

 #### AggregateDataNode

 This the the node that is present in the nodes of the Segment Tree.
-This contains a map with error codes as key and SingleDataNodes and values.
-Contains methods to add a key and SingleDataNode as well as merge two AggregateDataNode.
-This merging is required in the Segment Tree
+This contains a map with error codes as key and SingleDataNodes as values.
+Contains methods to add a key and SingleDataNode,  as well as merge two AggregateDataNode.
+This merging is required in the Segment Tree.

 #### SegTree